Symitar job file commands

 ;SCRIPT program arguments

-The default return code will be examined to see if it is zero.
-Any non-zero exit code will cause RSJ to terminate.
+- The program's exit code is checked.
+Any non-zero exit code causes RSJ to terminate.

 %JOBFILE SOME_SCRIPT_JOB